Semantic Regexes: Auto-Interpreting LLM Features with a Structured Language: Results

-While semantic regexes' concise examples generally benefited participants, there were cases where the verbosity of natural language was more effective.
-In the two features where natural language substantially outperformed semantic regexes, the semantic regexes were accurate but too minimal to elicit strongly activating phrases from participants.
-For example, one feature activates on days of the week used within full sentences.
-The conciseness of the semantic regex \srr{\field{days of the week}} led many participants to produce single-word outputs, like \example{Monday}, which activated slightly.
-However, the natural language description \example{days of the week indicating specific events} prompted longer phrases with larger activations.
+While concise semantic regexes generally benefited participants, there were cases where the verbosity of natural language was more effective.
+In the two features where natural language substantially outperformed semantic regexes, the semantic regexes were accurate but too minimal to elicit strongly activating phrases.
+One feature activated on days of the week used within full sentences.
+Its semantic regex \srr{\field{days of the week}} led many participants to produce single-word outputs (e.g., \example{Monday}) which activated slightly.
+Whereas, the natural language description \example{days of the week indicating specific events} prompted longer phrases with larger activations.

 Finally, we find that participants were able to understand and use semantic regexes with minimal instruction.
 Despite receiving only a short description and a single example, participants generally interpreted the language correctly.
 In fact, we received more clarification questions about how to interpret the natural language descriptions than semantic regexes.
 This contrasts prior work suggesting that structured languages come at a cost because they require ``specialized training''~\citep{huang2023rigorously}, and instead signals their promise as tools for LLM interpretability.